18F/identity-idp-functions/README.md

 - Lambdas should have an entry point at `source/$function_name/lib/$function_name.rb`
 - Update `source/template.yaml` to add the required metadata about the lambda.
 Copy `DemoFunction` and replace all the various cases of its name (`demo_function`, `Demo Function`, `DemoFunction`)
+- Add a file in `lib/identity-idp-functions/$function_name.rb` so that it can be loaded as `require "identity-idp-functions/$function_name"`

 ## Running tests